kPerikou/LabAssignments-SEiP-2020/seip2020_practical_assignments/unittesting/README.md

   1. ArithmeticOperations
   2. ArrayOperations
   3. MyMath
  These are located in the [math package](src/main/java/math) as their functionality concerns math operations.

-- The fourth Java source file is:
-  4. FileIO
-  This is located in the [io package](src/main/java/io).
+- The fourth Java source file is the FileIO and is located in the [io package](src/main/java/io).

 For each of those files exists a test class in the corresponding test package, namely in the [test math package](src/test/java/math) and [test io package](src/test/java/io).